-- · considered results and declared dividends; - approved Group budget; and - · considered and approved major capital projects, including new acquisitions and increases in the Company's holdings.
-The new acquisitions mainly included: 100% controlling stake in Imperial Logistics, South Africa; 51% controlling stake in Africa FMCG Distribution Ltd and J&J Group both located in Africa.
+- considered results and declared dividends;

+- approved Group budget; and

+- considered and approved major capital projects, including new acquisitions and increases in the Company's holdings.
+The new acquisitions mainly included: 100% controlling stake in Freight Village Group, Central Asia; 100% controlling stake in CFR Rinkens, USA; the Group obtained control of Laem Chabang International Terminal (LCIT), Thailand, through a contractual arrangement with non-DPW shareholders of LCIT.